A Feasibility Study on Indoor Localization and Multi-person Tracking Using Sparsely Distributed Camera Network with Edge Computing: Method Materials

 \subsubsection{Vertical Displacement from Camera Center}

-Following horizontal displacement, we studied the effect of vertical displacement of a person from the camera center (\autoref{fig:cam_install_protocol}, d).
-The vertical displacement was quantified as a vertical angle, $\theta\degree_V$, of the person captured from the camera center that is normalized by vertical field-of-view, $\theta\degree_{V_{FOV}}$, referring to the camera datasheet, namely normalized vertical angle, $\sfrac{\theta\degree_V}{\theta\degree_{V_{FOV}}}$.
-We specifically consider the foot location, which we use to localize, as a point of reference to calculate the normalized vertical angle.
-When the person is closer to the camera, the normalized vertical angle increases, and only the upper body is partially captured by the camera due to the limited vertical field of view.
-On the other hand, as the person moves away from the camera, the normalized vertical angle decreases and can capture the full body in the field of view, but with the cost of increased distance between the camera and the person.
-Likewise, in the above-mentioned analysis, we will study the changes in localization and orientation errors based on the vertical displacement of the captured person.
+We investigated the impact of vertical displacement of an individual from the camera center, as indicated in \autoref{fig:cam_install_protocol}d.
+To measure this vertical displacement, we introduced a normalized vertical angle denoted as $\sfrac{\theta\degree_V}{\theta\degree_{V_{FOV}}}$.
+Here, $\theta\degree_V$ represents the vertical angle at which the person is captured from the camera center, and $\theta\degree_{V_{FOV}}$ is the vertical field-of-view, which is obtained from the camera datasheet.
+We specifically focused on the foot location as a reference point to calculate the normalized vertical angle.
+When a person is closer to the camera, the normalized vertical angle increases, and only the upper body is partially visible in the camera frame due to the limited vertical field of view.
+Conversely, as the person moves away from the camera, the normalized vertical angle decreases, allowing for the full body to be captured within the field of view.
+However, this comes at the cost of increased distance between the camera and the person.
+We examined how changes in localization and orientation errors are influenced by the vertical displacement of the captured individual.